garrandall/popular-music-data/tracks/sleep-little-willie-john.md

   rank: 63
   ranking_list: Billboard Hot 100
   start_date: '1960-12-19'
+release_year: 1960
+runtime: 172402
 ---
-(Earl Liebieg) 1923
-Pop Chart #13 Sep 5, 1960 King Single #5394
-With Jimmy Palmer-piano, Fred Jordan-guitar
-William Willis-bass, Phillip Paul-drums, unk strings

-Intro: instrumental & strings

 Sleep, sleep, sleep
 How we love to sleep
 At the close of day
 When the joys of the day fade away

-And the mem'ries sweet
+And the memories sweet
 Of the days repeat
 In our dreams they creep
 While we sleep, sleep, sleep